 Organic Tomato Fertilizer

-If you prefer organic products, an organic tomato fertilizer is the way to go.
+An organic tomato fertilizer is the way to go if you prefer organic products.
 One of the best organic fertilizers for tomatoes is the Dr. Earth Home-Grown Tomato Fertilizer.
 It is formulated with a blend of fishbone meal, alfalfa meal, feather meal, and other organic ingredients that provide a balanced nutrient profile for your tomato plants.

 It is also enriched with beneficial soil microbes that improve soil health and promote root growth.